Wargame: Red Dragon: Reception

 According to review aggregator Metacritic, Wargame: Red Dragon received generally favourable reviews after its release.
-IGN praised the game's graphics and audio, saying it "looks and sounds positively glorious", but criticises the game's naval simulations as "deeply silly" and asserts "the enemy AI does let down its side a little bit", ultimately summarising it as "a good game in a great series" getting "a qualified recommendation because of its weak naval warfare and its lack of several clever features that distinguish its predecessors."
+IGN praised the game's graphics and audio, saying it "looks and sounds positively glorious", but criticises the game's naval simulations as "deeply silly" and asserts "the enemy AI does let down its side a little bit", ultimately summarising it as "a good game in a great series".